hardenedlinux/harbian-qa/syzkaller/kstat_demo/README.md

-# Make syzkaller kernel-state-sencitive
+# Make syzkaller a state-based guided fuzzer

 ## Code

 1. syz-executor patch: run a ebpf monitor before execute_one, read shared memory to get kernel socket state
 2. shm_monitor: load a ebpf text, monitor the socket state, write the state to the shared memory

 ## Goal

-Make the syzkaller as a kernel-state-sencitive fuzzer or state-guide fuzzer.
+Make the syzkaller as a kernel-state-awareness fuzzer or state-based guided fuzzer.
 The fuzzer should collect the progs which hit the same code coverage but with different kernel data state.
 Currently syzkaller only collect coverage information.

-I wonder if it's effective that make syzkaller more kernel-state-sencitive.
+I wonder if it's effective that make syzkaller more kernel-state-awareness.
 These code only implement: run a syz-execprog with socket monitor( ebpf).

 ## Customize
 ### ebpf, kernel data type

 ebpf text in ebpf/ebpf.go can be modify as your will.
 You can get any data you want by writing ebpf by yourself.
 In my case, the socket state i want to get is a uint32.
 Actually, at first, i try to make it looks like a syzkaller coverage signal as fuzzer's feedback, but i failed.
 The state is maintained by state/state.go.

 ### kernel socket state

 parse/parse.go is only for making the socket state readable.
 Modify it refer to you ebpf text as your will.

 ## Example